AKD08/MMP-Very-Early-Beta/README.md

 ---

 ## ⚠ `Disclaimer`
-This is an **very early build :hammer_and_wrench: ** and is still a work-in-progress.
+This is a **very early build :hammer_and_wrench: ** and is still a work-in-progress.
 Expect bugs, and remember, this is just the beginning of what MMP can become!
 `ALL CODE REMOVED FOR A PROJECT REDO`

 This Entire Project is a side project I gave myself so i can get better at coding in python and make something cool for once.